Why Play Bridge?

 All teachers listed on this site are CBAI-accredited.
 If you need a qualified teacher to give classes in your area please contact us on (01) 4929666.
 We recommend that you do not use unaccredited teachers.

 We have been notified of both live (face-to-face) classes and online classes, using one of the bridge platforms and Zoom or some equivalent communication package.
 You’ll find details of the bridge teachers active, both face-to-face and online (in two separate tabs), here; feel free to contact any of them to check on their current or planned classes.
+If you’d like to contact us to register your interest in learning bridge, fill in this form, and we’ll do our best to recommend a suitable class for you.

 If you are a teacher planning classes yourself, either in-person or online, please let us know and we’ll be happy to include the details here.